 ~ Cabela’s Collegiate Big Bass Bash presented by Berkley

 ~ BoatUS Collegiate Bass Fishing Championship presented by Cabela’s

 All FLW and B.A.S.S. college events will also be counted towards Cabela’s School of the Year points.
 Only the one (1) top finishing team from each school will be awarded points based on the Points Formula listed below.

 Note: Only one (1) team will earn points in these events no matter how many teams are entered from each school.
 The only opportunities to earn “double” points are those events that fall under the ACA Major Events as identified above.

 All FLW and B.A.S.S events will be worth 200 points regardless of field size.
 1st place will receive 200 points and points will decrease by 10 point increments all the way to 10th place (110 points).
 11th place down to 100th place points will decrease by 1 point increments.
 100th place will receive max of 20 points.

 School-Run Sanctioned Events

 Competing in school-run ACA-sanctioned events will allow schools to earn additional points based on their top finishing team or teams.

-If the school-run ACA-sanctioned event is an Open, the top finishing team from each school will be awarded points at any open or championship event.
-When competing in an invitational trail, only the championship event will be counted for Cabela’s School of the Year points, and only the top two finishing team from each school will earn points based on the breakdown below.
+If the school-run ACA-sanctioned event is an Open/Invitational, the top finishing team from each school will be awarded points at any Open/Invitational event.
+When competing in a trail, only the Championship event will be counted for Cabela’s School of the Year points, and only the top finishing team from each school will earn points based on the breakdown below.